-For many years, the three main credit bureaus, Experian, TransUnion and Equifax, didn’t keep track of payday and similar short term loans.
-With Teletrack, potential lenders will now have information beyond your traditional credit history, including your payment history for things like rent and utilities.
+For many years, the three main credit bureaus, Experian, TransUnion and Equifax, didn’t keep track of payday and similar short-term loans.
+With Teletrack, potential lenders can access information beyond your traditional credit history, including your payment history for things like rent and utilities.

 Teletrack instantly determines creditworthiness through two products available to lenders:

 - CyberScore.
 A system that discovers your history of online applications for loans and credit cards.